nfdi4cat/voc4cat/README.md

    - or a discussion will be started about what else is needed
    - or why the proposed change may not fit.

-If you like to discuss or contribute to the voc4cat-tool that is used here or have bug reports about it, please do not create an issue here but in the [voc4cat-tool](https://gitlab.fokus.fraunhofer.de/nfdi4cat/ta1-ontologies/heterogen-synth/-/issues) repository.

 # Authors and acknowledgment

 * David Linke (ORCID: 0000-0002-5898-1820):
   - Initial setup of repository and CI/CD pipelines

 # License

 All vocabularies in this repository are CC0 licenced, see [LICENSE](LICENSE) for details.
+[Adapt this to your needs]

+The template itself is CC0 licenced, see [LICENSE](LICENSE).
+Although there is no obligation, we nevertheless appreciate if our work is acknowledged in any derivative work.